jbakse/compform_site/content/pixels/index.md

 ### The Canvas + Pixel Density

 You can work with the pixels in an image using `image.pixels[]` or the pixels of the canvas with just `pixels[]`.
 When accessing the pixel data of the canvas itself, you need to consider the pixel density p5 is using.
-By default, p5 will create a high-dpi canvas when running on a high-dpi (retina) display.
+By default, p5 will create a high-DPI canvas when running on a high-DPI (retina) display.
 You can call `pixelDensity(1)` before creating your canvas to disable this feature.
 Otherwise, you'll need to take into account the density when calculating a position in the `pixels[]` array.

 The examples on this page work with the pixels of images instead of the canvas to avoid this issue altogether.
-If you need to work with the canvas, the [pixels](https://p5js.org/reference/#/p5/pixels) documentation has info on working with higher pixel densities.
+If you need to work with the canvas, the [pixels](https://p5js.org/reference/p5/pixels) documentation has info on working with higher pixel densities.

 <!--
 ### Using the `pixels` array